minakshimohanty/Blindness-Detection/README.md

 # Objective:

-The goal of the project is to develop a new algorithm that can effectively identify the severity of diabetic retinopathy from fundus images and classify it into the following categories:
+The goal of the project is to develop a deep learning model that can effectively identify the severity of diabetic retinopathy from fundus images and classify it into the following categories:
 0 - No DR
 1 - Mild
 2 - Moderate